-Parkgate Primary School may also choose a consequence for the child, such as exclusion or internal exclusion/inclusion/seclusion for a period of time to allow the child person to reflect on their behaviour.
+Parkgate Primary School may also choose a consequence for the child, such as exclusion or internal exclusion/inclusion/seclusion for a period of time to allow the child person to reflect on their behaviour and referral to the MASH will be considered.

-5.9.6 Parkgate Primary School, The Futures Trust will never pass off peer on peer abuse as 'banter' or 'part of growing up' and recognise that even if there are no reported cases, such abuse may still be taking place.
+5.12.6 Parkgate Primary School, The Futures Trust will never pass off child on child abuse as 'banter', 'having a laugh. 'part of growing up' or other such termination that does not recognise the harm caused.
 This should be a Zero-tolerance approach as this could lead to a culture of unacceptable behaviours.
+It is recognised with this, that all child-on-child abuse is unacceptable and will be taken seriously.

-- 5.9.7 Parkgate Primary School, The Futures Trust, is aware of more vulnerable groups to consider regarding Peer on Peer abuse.
+- 5.12.7 Parkgate Primary School, The Futures Trust, is aware of more vulnerable groups to consider regarding child on child abuse.
 Vulnerable groups include: Our youngest children, those with Special Needs and those who are none verbal.
 We maintain an attitude of 'it could happen here'.
-Staff are aware that abuse is not always gender specific and can be between pupils of the same sex. - 5.9.8 Parkgate Primary School, The Futures Trust will adhere to guidance set out in Keeping Children Safe in Education (2021) and Sexual Violence and Sexual Harassment in Schools (September 2021) when responding to incidents of peer on peer abuse. - 5.9.9 All staff will be made aware that 'upskirting' is a criminal offence.
+Staff are aware that abuse is not always gender specific and can be between pupils of the same sex. - 5.12.8 Parkgate Primary School, The Futures Trust will adhere to guidance set out in Keeping Children Safe in Education (2022) and Sexual Violence and Sexual Harassment in Schools (September 2021) when responding to incidents of child-on-child abuse. - 5.12.9 All staff will be made aware that 'upskirting' is a criminal offence.